eth-cscs/conflux/README.md

-## CONFLUX
+## CONFLUX and CONFCHOX

-Communication-Optimal LU-factorization Algorithm
+Communication-Optimal LU-factorization (CONFLUX) and Cholesky Factorization (CONFCHOX) Algorithms.
+The repo is named CONFLUX, but it still includes both of these algorithms.

-## Building CONFLUX
+## Building the Libraries

-The library can be built by doing the following:
+The libraries can be built by doing the following:
 ```bash
 ###############
 # get CONFLUX